-The Alila brand is all about personality and design, offering guests a superb resort experience.
-That’s hard to do one stop from KL Sentral station.
+The Alila brand is all about personality and design, offering guests a superb resort experience including excellent rooms, food, and drink.
+It’s hard to create an urban retreat one-stop from KL Sentral station to the Bangsar LRT station.
 However, this property felt boutique (in a city of 50,000 3-5 star hotel rooms, it is) but reminded me of the Park Hyatt Sanya though on a much smaller level.

 Each room features a donation bag for anything a guest might want to leave that remains usable.
 They source locally for their restaurants, check guests in while seated beside them in lobby chairs and couches and use living elements like trees in the lobby.
 Alila Bangsar also offers a mini lounge on every floor near the elevators.

 I was able to access some other suites and will feature the images of these rooms here.
 I don’t usually do this, but I was so impressed by the hotel and the uniqueness of the rooms that I felt it was warranted.

 Value For Money

 This could be the absolute best value in the Hyatt chain.
 The hotel is just a Category 1 property, offering rooms from just 5,000 Hyatt points per night.
 Cash rates ranged from $76-200 depending on when it was booked.
 If you’re a Hyatt credit cardholder, you can also use your free Category 1-4 night at the property, though I opted for a points and cash redemption during my stay.